d4rk007/RedGhost/README.md

 Function to generate various encoded reverse shells in netcat, bash, python, php, ruby, perl

-- SudoWrapper
+- SudoInject

 Function to inject sudo command with wrapper function to run a reverse root shell everytime "sudo" is run for privilege     escalataion

-- lsWrapper
+- lsInject

-Function to wrap the "ls" command with payload to run payload everytime "ls" is run for persistence
+Function to inject the "ls" command with a wrapper function to run payload everytime "ls" is run for persistence

 - Crontab